Christianity in the 1st century: Sources

 Christian sources, such as the four canonical gospels, the Pauline epistles, and the New Testament apocrypha, include detailed stories about Jesus, but scholars differ on the historicity of specific episodes described in the Biblical accounts of Jesus.
-The only two events subject to "almost universal assent" are that Jesus was baptized by John the Baptist and was crucified by the order of the Roman Prefect Pontius Pilate.
 The Gospels are theological documents, which "provide information the authors regarded as necessary for the religious development of the Christian communities in which they worked."
 They consist of short passages, pericopes, which the Gospel-authors arranged in various ways as suited their aims.

 Non-Christian sources that are used to study and establish the historicity of Jesus include Jewish sources such as Josephus, and Roman sources such as Tacitus.
 These sources are compared to Christian sources such as the Pauline epistles and the Synoptic Gospels.
 These sources are usually independent of each other (e.g. Jewish sources do not draw upon Roman sources), and similarities and differences between them are used in the authentication process.

 Historical person

+Biblical scholar Graham Stanton notes that "nearly all historians, whether Christian or not, accept that Jesus existed", and more is known about him than any other 1st or 2nd-century religious teacher with the exception of Paul.
+The two events of Jesus' life subject to "almost universal assent" are that Jesus was baptized by John the Baptist and was crucified by the order of Pontius Pilate, the Roman prefect.
+Biblical scholar Amy-Jill Levine summarizes the scholarly consensus on Jesus' life as follows:

 There is widespread disagreement among scholars on the details of the life of Jesus mentioned in the gospel narratives, and on the meaning of his teachings.
+Concerning the accuracy of the accounts, viewpoints run the gamut from considering them inerrant descriptions of Jesus's life, to doubting whether they are historically reliable on a number of points, to considering them to provide very little historical information about his life beyond the basics.
+According to Bart Ehrman, the gospels are "filled with nonhistorical material, accounts of events that could not have happened", and contradictory accounts of the same events.
+As historical sources, the gospels have to be "weighed and assessed critically".
 Scholars often draw a distinction between the Jesus of history and the Christ of faith, and two different accounts can be found in this regard.

-Critical scholarship has discounted most of the narratives about Jesus as legendary, and the mainstream historical view is that while the gospels include many legendary elements, these are religious elaborations added to the accounts of a historical Jesus who was crucified under the Roman prefect Pontius Pilate in the 1st-century Roman province of Judea.
-His remaining disciples later believed that he was resurrected.

 Academic scholars have constructed a variety of portraits and profiles for Jesus.
 Contemporary scholarship places Jesus firmly in the Jewish tradition, and the most prominent understanding of Jesus is as a Jewish apocalyptic prophet or eschatological teacher.
 Other portraits are the charismatic healer, the Cynic philosopher, the Jewish Messiah, and the prophet of social change.